aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-modeling/linear-extrusion/_index.md

 ---
-title: "How to Use Extrusion: Linear Extrusion with Aspose.3D for .NET"
+title: "How to Use Extrusion - Linear Extrusion with Aspose.3D for .NET"
 linktitle: Linear Extrusion
 second_title: Aspose.3D .NET API
 description: "Learn how to use extrusion with Aspose.3D for .NET – a step by step extrusion guide that helps you master linear extrusion techniques quickly."